kashif-flask/NeuralStyleTransferWebApp/README.md

 # NeuralStyleTransferWebApp
 NeuralStyleTransferWebApp is basically a web app which does what it says :), anyways it's take two images from user , one is content image and other is style image and it basically generate a new image whose content is like of content image but with the style of style image, thus it lets you transform images into different styles.
+It uses deep learning technique called "Neural Style Transfer" to transform the image.

 ## How to run the app
 1. Either fork or downlod app files.